Dominica - Tips

 Manufacturing (3% of GDP in 2005): Types--agricultural processing,

-other coconut-based products,
+soap and other coconut-based products,

 apparel.